Transport in Greece: Operation

-The state-owned company that owns and maintains Greece's railway network is OSE, Gaiose also a state-owned company owns and maintains railway stations, while Hellenic Train is the company responsible for operating all passenger trains and the most freight trains.
+The state-owned company that owns and maintains Greece's railway network is Greek Railways, which also owns and maintains railway stations, while Hellenic Train is the company responsible for operating all passenger trains and the most freight trains.
+Hellenic Railways was established in August 2025 from the merger by the Government of Greece of infrastructure manager Hellenic Railways Organisation, project delivery subsidiary ERGOSE, and property and rolling stock company GAIAOSE.
+It was established in response to the Tempi train crash.